For information on Mobile money, click on any of the below links.

 For more information on the legal requirements for Mobile Money services, visit the GSMA webpage here.

-For more information about the security benefits of Mobile Money in your home country, please visit your local Mobile Money provider’s website.
+For more information about the security benefits of Mobile Money, please visit your local Mobile Money provider’s website.

-Mobile Money is available in more than 80 countries and is especially popular in places where people do not have bank accounts.
+Mobile Money is available in a large number of countries and is especially popular in places where people are less likely to have bank accounts.

-Most Mobile Money services are offered by local mobile telecoms operators who have received a license from their national financial services regulator to operate electronic payments services.
+Most Mobile Money services are offered by local mobile telecoms operators who have received a license to operate electronic payments services.
 Some Mobile Money services are offered by banks or other companies.

-For further details on how to register for a Mobile Money account in your local country, please visit the website of your local Mobile Money provider.
-Note that some providers also charge a small fee to set up a new account.
+For further details on how to register for a Mobile Money account, visit the website of your local Mobile Money provider.

 Before sending money to a Mobile Money service using WorldRemit, please make sure that your recipient has a Mobile Money account.
-They can register for an account with the provider directly through a local agent or on their website.
+To do this, your recipient will need to create an account through their local Mobile Money agent.

-- What is the difference between Mobile Money and airtime?
+What is the difference between Mobile Money and airtime topup?

 Mobile Money is a way to store and manage money in an account linked to a mobile phone, similar to a bank account.
 Mobile Money users can send money to other people, pay bills, and purchase many things, including mobile airtime.

 Airtime (also known as talk-time or mobile credit) is used to make phone-calls, send texts, or use data.
-Airtime cannot be used as money to purchase other items or pay bills, etc.
+Airtime cannot be used as money to purchase other items or pay bills.